-Feature Toolbar When to Use Undo Standard When you want to undo the last, single action you took. toolbar This feature is similar to the Microsoft Windows undo feature; it lets you undo the last action taken.
-Reverse Action Log tool- bar When you want to perform an opposite action that is not the last action you took in the current modeling session.
-This feature applies to the entire transaction even if you select only the object or property level node.
+Feature Toolbar When to Use Undo Standard When you want to undo the last, single action you took. toolbar This feature is similar to the Microsoft Windows undo fea- ture; it lets you undo the last action taken.
+Reverse Action Log tool- When you want to perform an opposite action that is not the last action you took in the current modeling session. bar This feature applies to the entire transaction even if you select only the object or property level node.
 You can use the Undo button to undo a reverse action made in error.
 For some transactions, you can also reverse a reverse action.
 Note that you cannot perform a sequential reverse using this feature.
-Undo to selected transaction/ Undo to this point Log tool- When you want to undo sequential transactions performed in the current modeling session.
-This feature lets you undo a range, or sequential grouping, of transactions at one time.
+Undo to selected trans- When you want to undo sequential transactions performed in the current modeling session. action/ Undo b to this point bar This feature lets you undo a range, or sequential grouping, of transactions at one time.
 You can perform a redo to selected transaction to the same group of transactions or a smaller set of the consecutive transactions in the group.
 You can use this feature at any time during the current modeling session.